samuelberven/mancala-connect/README.md

     ├── terminal_board_print.py # Responsible for printing the game board
     └── README.md               # Project documentation
     ```

+## Key Code Highlights:
+- **Object-Oriented Design**:
+  - The `Player` class encapsulates all player-specific data, like their pits and store, which makes the game modular and easier to maintain.
+  - The `Mancala` class orchestrates the gameplay, with clear methods for turn execution and winner detection.
+  -
+- **Terminal I/O**:
+  - The game uses the terminal for both input and output, with clear and concise prompts for player actions, such as selecting a pit to "sow" seeds from.
+  - The board is printed in an easy-to-read format after each move, providing a visual representation of the game state.

 ## Contributing
 Contributions to improve the game are welcome!
 If you'd like to contribute, please follow these steps: